e-paj/Machine-Learning-Projects-in-Python/README.md

 The aim of this is to showcase Machine Learning Projects that I did!!

 ## Case Studies:
-1. Customer Segmentation: using k-Means Clustering
+1. Customer Segmentation
-2. Detecting Parkinsons Disease: using Support Vector Machine model
+2. Detecting Parkinsons Disease
-3. Medical Insurance Cost: using Linear Regression
+3. Medical Insurance Cost

 ## Description:
 Following are the projects/case studies I have done in the Machine Learning Field and its descriptions.
 Projects are grouped by learning styles: